 Steps

-Let’s prepare the orange cream as described here.
-We can also make it the day before.
+Prepare the orange cream as described here.
+It can also be made the day before.

-Let’s prepare the pancakes.
-Slightly beat the eggs and milk in a bowl.
-Add the sifted flour together with baking powder and baking soda.
-Add salt, a bit of finely grated orange zest, cinnamon, and mix with a fork or a steel whisk.
-The batter should be semi-liquid and free of lumps.
+Lightly beat the eggs and milk in a bowl.
+Add the sifted flour together with the baking powder and baking soda.
+Add the salt, some finely grated orange zest, the cinnamon, and mix with a fork or a metal whisk.
+You will get a semi-liquid batter that should be lump-free.

-Heat the non-stick skillet (7-8 inches in diameter) on a medium flame.
-Add a piece of butter and let it melt.
-Pour a ladle of batter (about 60 grams) or 3 heaping tablespoons.
-Ensure the batter covers the entire bottom of the pan by gently rotating it.
-Cook the pancake until it easily detaches from the pan (approximately 30-40 seconds).
-Flip it over with a wooden spatula and cook for another 20-30 seconds.
-Continue until the batter is finished.
-As the pancakes cook, stack them on a plate; they will have a soft and spongy texture.
-I manage the butter this way: I divide the butter into 6 small parts and melt one in the pan every two pancakes.
+Heat the non-stick pan (about 7-8 inches in diameter) on a medium flame on the small burner.
+Add a cube of butter and let it melt.
+Pour in a ladle of batter (about 60 grams) or 3 heaping tablespoons.
+Make sure the batter covers the entire bottom of the pan by gently swirling it.
+Cook the pancake until it easily detaches from the pan (about 30-40 seconds).
+Flip it to the other side with a wooden spatula and cook for another 20-30 seconds at most.
+Continue until the batter is used up.
+As the pancakes cook, place them on a plate, one on top of the other; they will have a soft and spongy texture.
+Regarding the butter, I divide the piece into 6 small parts and melt one in the pan every two pancakes.

-Now let’s prepare the filled pancake cannoli.
-Wash two oranges well and use the zest for decoration.
+Now prepare the filled pancake cannoli.
+Wash two oranges well and peel them to get zest strips for decoration.

 Place a pancake on a flat plate.
-Spread it with a spoonful of orange cream (don’t overfill, otherwise they won’t close and the cream won’t be sufficient), leaving the edges free.
+Spread it with a scant tablespoon of orange cream (be careful not to overfill, otherwise they won’t close and there won’t be enough cream), leaving the edges free.

-Roll it up and place the closure side down (as in the photo above), “sealing” the two ends with a bit of orange cream.
-Once all are filled, put the remaining cream in a small pastry bag (or simply use a teaspoon) and fill the two ends of the pancake “cannolo”.
+Roll it up and place the seam side down (as in the above photo), “sealing” the two ends with a bit of orange cream.
+Once they’re all filled, put the remaining cream in a small piping bag (or use a spoon) and fill the two ends of the “pancake cannoli”.

-Finally, decorate it with orange zest and place it on a serving dish; continue until all ingredients are used.
+Finally, decorate it with orange zest and place it on a serving plate; continue until all the ingredients are used.